Six Chapters. One Story.

 Twenty-Six Hours

 June 24th, 2025.
 Primary day.
 In 103-degree heat, fifty thousand volunteers are spread across New York City.
-And now, I’m not just a narrator — I’m one of them.
-A volunteer driver running water and Gatorade to poll sites from Canal Street to Inwood, I’ve become a part of a movement that stretches across the city.
+And now, after seven years on the sideline, I’m one of them.

 Three Million Doors